NBIK15019U Sensory Biology

 - Type of assessment

-- Oral examination, 20 minutes, no preparation timeOral exam bases on the lectures as well as the material handed out to the lectures.
+- Oral examination, 20 minutes, no preparation timeOral exam based on the lectures as well as the material handed out to the lectures.

 - Exam registration requirements